Sustainable Development Goal 5: Monitoring progress

 An annual report is prepared by the Secretary-General of the United Nations evaluating the progress towards the Sustainable Development Goals.
 This is a high-level progress reports for all the SDGs.

+According to the 2025 Sustainable Development Goals Progress Report, discrimination, genital mutilation, and female underrepresentation are still very present across the globe.
+Women still have less access to educational, economic, and political opportunities.
+In addition, female genital mutilation and child marriage are still evident in many countries in the world.

+Out of 121 countries, just over 30 countries are able to monitor the distribution of resources to combat gender-based disparities.